Kinds of algae

 Many types of algae may be present in the aquarium environment, but most of them are divided to a few groups.
 Main indicators of conditions good for algae are: iron(key factor), phosphates, as well as, ammonia, nitrites, too high nitrates(over 40ppm when plants growth is slow, when faster might be higher).
 Some algae will spread very fast, but some will develop very slow in the aquarium, like brush algae.

 These kind of algae develop as single cells that won’t create bigger connections.
 Those algae may quickly spread and create an effect called ‘green water’.
-When it will appear in you set-up it is good to lower the light or even don’t use it completely for a few days and first make 50 % of water change and then every day for a few days make 20-30 % of water change.
+When it will appear in you set-up it is good to lower the light or even do a blackout for a few days and first make 50 % of water change and then every day for a few days make 20-30 % of water change.
 Before that it is good to wipe all walls and objects like stones, heater, filters elements, as well as squeeze mechanical filter media in the water from aquarium(water which you took from aquarium to the bucket).
 Single-celled algae blooms may appear in the new aquarium usually because of too bright light or too long light period, a combination of bright, direct sunlight and too much fertilizers or not enough weekly water changes while fertilizing.

 Advice: Cleaning the aquarium glass every week, even when it appears like nothing is in there, it will help to prevent the creation of other algae.
 You can use cotton balls or special filter wool, which works very good as a mechanical filter media and it polishes a water.